LaravelArab/docs/database-testing.md

 <a name="introduction"></a>
 ## Introduction

 Laravel provides a variety of helpful tools to make it easier to test your database driven applications.
-First, you may use the `assertDatabaseHas` helper to assert that data exists in the database matching a given set of criteria.
+First, you may use the `seeInDatabase` helper to assert that data exists in the database matching a given set of criteria.
 For example, if you would like to verify that there is a record in the `users` table with the `email` value of `sally@example.com`, you can do the following:

     public function testDatabase()
     {
         // Make call to application...

-        $this->assertDatabaseHas('users', [
+        $this->seeInDatabase('users', [
             'email' => 'sally@example.com'
         ]);
     }

-Of course, the `assertDatabaseHas` method and other helpers like it are for convenience.
+Of course, the `seeInDatabase` method and other helpers like it are for convenience.
 You are free to use any of PHPUnit's built-in assertion methods to supplement your tests.

 <a name="resetting-the-database-after-each-test"></a>
 ## Resetting The Database After Each Test